Stephane-OC/fao-project/README.md

 ---

 ## 🚀 Key Steps in the Analysis

-1. **Data import & cleaning**
+1. **Libraries Import & Data Loading**
-   - Handling missing values (`NaN`)
-   - Renaming columns for consistency
-   - Harmonizing units (e.g., converting thousands → individuals, tons → kg)
+   - Importing required libraries (Pandas, NumPy, Matplotlib)
+   - Loading Excel datasets (population, food availability, food aid, undernourishment)
+   - Initial data cleaning and formatting

 2. **Exploratory Data Analysis (EDA)**
-   - Dimensions of datasets
-   - Column types & distributions
+   - Exploring dataset dimensions, columns, and missing values
-   - First insights and descriptive statistics
+   - Standardizing column names and units
+   - Descriptive statistics and first insights for each dataset

-3. **Data transformation**
+3. **Undernutrition Analysis**
-   - Adjusting scales
-   - Normalizing values where necessary

-4. **Visualization**
-   - Trends by country and year
+   - Calculating the proportion of undernourished people by country and year
+   - Estimating the theoretical number of people that could be fed
+   - Analyzing the use of available food resources (human consumption, animal feed, losses, etc.)
+   - Correlating average caloric intake with undernutrition rates
+   - Identifying the most affected countries and major trends (2013–2018)

+4. **Continental Analysis**
+   - Computing average undernutrition rates by continent
-   - Comparisons between food aid, undernutrition, and population
+   - Analyzing the evolution of undernutrition between 2013 and 2018
+   - Highlighting global disparities and key regions of concern

-5. **Conclusions**
+5. **Conclusion**
-   - Identifying potential gaps between availability and nutritional needs
+   - Summary of key findings
+   - Identified inequalities in food distribution
-   - Highlighting key insights for food security
+   - Insights for improving global food security

 ---